Lotoz/Cult_of_the_lamb_CRUD/README.en.md

 ### 5. Final Configuration

-Once the containers are running (verify with ./vendor/bin/sail ps), run these commands to finish the ritual:
+Once the containers are running (verify with `./vendor/bin/sail ps`), run these commands to finish the ritual:

+#### On Linux, Mac, and WSL2

 ```bash
 # 1. Generate the app encryption key